History of the Philadelphia Eagles: 2018: Attempting to repeat

 The Eagles came back from a successful 2017 season hoping to become the first repeat Super Bowl victors since the New England Patriots during their 2003 and 2004 season.
 Before the season started many injuries plagued the team including their quarterback Carson Wentz who was still recovering from an ACL injury.
 Nick Foles would be the starting quarterback to begin the season and helped win the team their opening game against the Atlanta Falcons 18–12.
 The season opener against Atlanta ended in similar fashion as the previous year's divisional round matchup had; an incomplete pass to Julio Jones in the end zone to end the game.
 Throughout the 2018 season many injuries plagued the team, especially in their secondary like Jalen Mills, Ronald Darby, and Rodney McLeod.
-A feeling of complacency after winning the franchise's first Super Bowl Championship (and 4th NFL championship) had set into the team and fanbase, giving them a lack of urgency through the beginning of the season.
+A feeling of complacency after winning the franchise's first Super Bowl championship (and 4th NFL championship) had set into the team and fanbase, giving them a lack of urgency through the beginning of the season.
 In many of the games in the beginning of the season, like those against Carolina and Tennessee for example, the Eagles had blown leads late in the 4th quarter.
 The Eagles had a 4–6 record in their first ten games and looked to have a very small chance of making the playoffs, but the Eagles managed to win 5 of their last 6 games which included upset victories over the Rams and Texans to go 9–7 and make the playoffs as the sixth seed.
-Carson Wentz, having been rushed back to playing too soon, was diagnosed with a stress fracture in his back after Week 14.
+Carson Wentz, having been rushed back from his injury and playing too soon, was diagnosed with a stress fracture in his back after Week 14.
 Nick Foles filled in for Wentz late in the season yet again.
 The Eagles win against the Texans in week 16 was a close one; the Eagles were winning for most of the game, but fell apart towards the end in the 4th quarter, where they when the Texans took the lead with only a few minutes remaining to play.
 In the end, the Eagles drove down the field and Jake Elliott made a field goal to win the game.
 That set up a week 17 where the Eagles had to win in Washington and needed the Bears to beat the Vikings in order to clinch a playoff spot.
 The Eagles beat the Redskins comfortably, and the Bears beat the Vikings.
 The Bears had left in their starters throughout the whole game, even though, toward the end, the situation became so that their 3rd seed spot could not possibly change whether they won or lost.
 They did this because, among other reasons, they preferred to play the Eagles in the first round of the playoffs.